Stripe Knit Scarf Pattern

-This basic black and white stripe knit scarf is made using large needles that work up fast and you can easily whip up this soft, squishy scarf in just a few days!
+This basic stripe knit scarf pattern is made using large needles that work up fast and you can easily whip up this soft, squishy scarf in just a few days!

 I went for a bold contrasting black and white stripe and love how this turned out!
-And if you have never made a yarn project before, I walk you through the steps of how to knit beginner friendly which is all you need to know to make this stripe knit project!
+And if you have never made a yarn project before, you can learn to knit with me and then I also walk you through the steps of how to knit a scarf for beginners

-For this stripe knit scarf you will need,
+For this stripe knit scarf pattern you will need,

 Cast on 12 stitches.